mmghv/dependency-pocket/README.md

 ## Contributing
-This is a relatively new technique so any contributions (suggestions, enhancements to the technique used)  are welcome
+This is a relatively new technique so any contributions (suggestions, enhancements to the technique used) are welcome.

 ## License & Copyright